Advocate from Anywhere

 Engage Your Board in Advocacy

 Download our report and discussion guide on how your museum and trustees can be more effective at integrating advocacy into the work of your board.
-Download your copy of Stand for Your Mission now.
-Learn more about the role your board can play and visit our Trustee Resource Center for additional information about working with your museum’s trustees.
+Download your copy of Stand for Your Mission now and visit the Stand for Your Mission website.
+Learn more about the role your board can play.

 Museums Advocacy Day Videos – Get Inspired!